CongLeSolutionX/MSE_CPSC-543-Software_Maintenance/docs/Software_Maintenance/Chapter_10/Chapter_Summary.md

 ----

-# Chapter 10 Summary: Management and Organizational Issues in Software Maintenance
+# Chapter 10: Management and Organizational Issues in Software Maintenance

+## A Textual Summary

 Chapter 10 delves into the critical managerial and organizational aspects that underpin effective software maintenance.
 It emphasizes that successful maintenance is not just about technical proficiency but also about strategic management, well-structured teams, and continuous personnel development.
 The core idea is that thoughtful planning and appropriate structures are key to maximizing productivity, ensuring quality, and managing the complexity of software maintenance.